varun19981998/BankMangementSystem/README.md

 - **Balance Inquiry**: Check the current balance of your account.
 - **Withdrawals**: Withdraw money from your account.
 - **Transaction History**: View recent transactions.
+- **Fast Bank Withdrawal**: A quick process of withdrawing money from a bank account.

 ## Installation